PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 ### Install Docusaurus (For Developers Only)

+**Note:** if you are an end user installing our software in production environment , you can skip this section.This step is only required **for developers** working in development environment.

 [Docusaurus](https://docusaurus.io/docs/) is a modern static website generator.
 It helps us build, deploy, and maintain open source project documentation websites easily.
 After successfully installing pnpm,
 From the `talawa-api` directory, run the following command.